SAP-samples/cloud-btp-cli-api-codejam/exercises/README.md

 This directory contains the exercises, as well as an empty exercise Markdown template.

-You're probably best heading back to the [../README.md#exercises](Exercises section of this repository's main README) to get a nicer overview.
+You're probably best heading back to the [Exercises section of this repository's main README](../README.md#exercises) to get a nicer overview.